SAP-archive/teched2021-DEV161/exercises/exB/README.md

 Please note, that on the right hand side, this variable represents a "Collection of data record" and fetches all data.
 This is where you could now influence how your app will retrieve your data by adding filter conditions, influence ordering and so on.
 Also authentication is managed here.

-But there is one more thing about the data variales which is important.
+But there is one more thing about the data variables which is important.

 Click on the "Show logic for Empty Page" in the grey bar on the bottom of the screen: